quark-zju/rbprocessor/README.md

     *  Use 'popsedit.EntryPoint' or Standard Editor as the Editor (If you use Standard Editor, code highlighting may not working.
-        You can do fileedit things in ruby script, thuns fileedit is not so useful, see following).
+        You can do fileedit things in ruby script, thus fileedit is not so useful, see following).
     *  Use 'rbprocessor.RbProcessor' as the CodeProcessor.